parse-community/parse-server-push-adapter/README.md

 }
 ```

+#### Google Cloud Service Account Key

-Alternatively, instead of setting `firebaseServiceAccount` to the path of the JSON file, you can provide an object representing a Google Cloud service account key:
+The Firebase console allows to easily create and download a Google Cloud service account key JSON file with the required permissions.
+Instead of setting `firebaseServiceAccount` to the path of the JSON file, you can provide an object representing a Google Cloud service account key:

 ```js
 android: {